mrVanDalo/csv-to-qif/README.markdown

 # Usage

-You have to give `csv-to-qif` a lot of parameters, so its best to create a bash script for every type of csv your bank will give you.
+You have to give `csv-to-qif` a lot of parameters, so it's best to create a bash script for every type of csv your bank will give you.

     #!/bin/bash